raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 | 0xF800 - 0xFBFF | Reserved for local / experimental use | | |
 | 0xFC00 - 0xFFFF | Reserved for future expansion | | |

-Registration of additional Session Signaling Type Codes requires publication of an appropriate IETF "Standards Action" or "IESG Approval" document {{!RFC5226}}.
+Registration of additional DSOP Type Codes requires publication of an appropriate IETF "Standards Action" or "IESG Approval" document {{!RFC5226}}.

 # Security Considerations